-- name?<CR> Display help information for the named menu. - !command<CR> The "I" causes immediate exit to the UNIX Shell.
-The rest of the line is executed in a sub-shell.
-An "!" alone initiates a sub-shell which is termiin the normal nated UNIX manner <control-D>.
-By using "!sh," "!csh," or "!bsh" one may select the specific shell to be used; the standard UNIX Shell (sh), the optional C Shell (csh), or the Business Shell (bsh).
+name?<CR> Display help information for the named menu.

+- !command<CR> The "!" causes immediate exit to the The rest of the line is UNIX Shell. executed in a sub-shell.
+An "!" alone initiates a sub-shell which is terminated in the normal UNIX manner <control-D>.
+By using "!sh," "!csh," or nated "!bsh" one may select the specific shell to be used; the standard UNIX Shell (sh), the optional C Shell (csh), or the Business Shell (bsh).
 See the Moving Between the Shells section in Chapter 10. - ?index<CR> Display the name of every menu in the current menu system.
 The "Dir" menu contains a short version of the index. - ?mode<CR> Set mode as either fast-mode or slowmode. - Quit<CR> Terminates the Business Shell or ABS Menu Shell, and returns control to UNIX (XENIX).